Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Expected Performance and Survey Strategy

-In Fig. \ref{figure_kilonova}, we show the magnitude of kilonovae at their peak luminosity and the corresponding time for BNS mergers detectable by LHV with $\mathrm{SNR}>10$.
+In Fig. \ref{figure_kilonova}, we show the magnitude of the kilonovae at their peak luminosity and the corresponding time for BNS mergers detectable by LHV with $\mathrm{SNR}>10$.
 The two dashed lines in each panel depict the single-visit depth of a 30s exposure for WFST and LSST.
-The redshift limit of LHV is $\sim 0.12$, while WFST can observe kilonovae at a maximum redshift of $\sim0.06$ in $r$-band.
-As shown in the $i$-band panel, the time when peak luminosity is reached is concentrated around 1--3 days, a consequence of the fact that the fraction of ``red''/``blue'' components is strongly influenced by the mass ratio.
-For BNS with unequal masses, the less massive NS is tidally disrupted before contact, and the production of shocks and the ``blue'' components are suppressed.
+The redshift limit of LHV is $\sim 0.12$, while WFST can observe kilonovae at a maximum redshift of $\sim0.06$ in the $r$ band.
+As shown in the $i$ band panel, the time at which peak luminosity is reached is concentrated around 1--3 days, a consequence of the fact that the fraction of ``red''/``blue'' components is strongly influenced by the mass ratio.
+For BNS with unequal masses, the less massive NS is tidally disrupted before contact, and shock production and the ``blue'' component are suppressed.
 The ``red'' component has a larger opacity and it takes the photons therein more time to diffuse, so the kilonova dominated by the ``red'' component reaches the maximum luminosity at a later time.
-Hence, $i$-band observations allow for a deeper understanding of the color evolution of kilonova and the nature of ejecta.
-In Fig. \ref{figure_kilonova}, we further note that the $u$-band luminosity reaches its maximum within a few hours.
-Current AT2017gfo observing campaigns lack $u$-band imaging, and a quick WFST search in $u$-band facilitates investigations of the kilonova evolution within the first few hours.
+Hence, $i$-band observations allow for a deeper understanding of the color evolution of kilonovae and the nature of ejecta.
+In Fig. \ref{figure_kilonova}, we further note that the luminosity of the $u$-band reaches its maximum within a few hours.
+Current AT2017gfo observing campaigns lack $u$-band imaging, and a quick WFST search in the $u$-band facilitates investigations of the kilonova evolution within the first few hours.

-Assuming a local BNS merger rate of $80-810\ \mathrm{Gpc}^{-3}\ \mathrm{yr}^{-1}$ \cite{2021ApJ...913L...7A}, a survey area of $\sim50\%$ of the whole sky per night, and that a fraction of $\sim70\%$ are observable nights, we report the amount of BNS mergers per year with observable GW and kilonova signals in Table \ref{table_kilonova}.
-For WFST and LHV, the rate of multi-messenger detections is $\sim1-13$ per year in $g$- and $r$-bands, and is slightly lower in $u$ and $i$, but $z$-band is likely unusable in kilonova search due to the relatively low sensitivity.
-We plan to focus on $u$- and $g$-bands ($u$ in particular) campaigns in the first few hours of our kilonova search, and switch gears to $r$- and $i$-bands afterwards, especially when we optimize the search efficiency for red kilonovae \cite{Liu2023}.
+Assuming a local BNS merger rate of $80-810\ \mathrm{Gpc}^{-3}\ \mathrm{yr}^{-1}$ \cite{2021ApJ...913L...7A}, a follow-up area of $\sim50\%$ of the whole sky, and that a fraction of $\sim70\%$ are observable nights, we report the amount of BNS mergers per year with observable GW and kilonova signals in Table \ref{table_kilonova}.
+For WFST and LHV, the rate of multi-messenger detections is $\sim1-13$ per year in the $g$- and $r$-bands, and is slightly lower in the $u$ and $i$, but the $z$-band is likely unusable in a kilonova search due to the relatively low sensitivity.
+We plan to focus on campaigns for $u$- and $g$-bands ($u$ in particular) in the first few hours of our kilonova search and then switch gears to $r$- and $i$-bands, especially when we optimize the search efficiency for red kilonovae \cite{Liu2023}.